oracle/terraform-provider-oci/website/docs/d/datascience_pipeline.html.markdown

 		* `driver_shape` - The VM shape for the driver.
 		* `driver_shape_config_details` - Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
 			* `cpu_baseline` - The baseline OCPU utilization for a subcore burstable VM instance.
 If this attribute is left blank, it will default to `BASELINE_1_1`.
 The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
 BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
 BASELINE_1_1 - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
-			* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
-This specifies the size of the memory in GBs.
+			* `memory_in_gbs` - The total amount of memory available to the pipeline step run instance GBs.
+			* `memory_in_gbs_parameterized` - The total amount of memory available to the pipeline step run instance in GBs specified as a parameter.
+This overrides the memoryInGBs value.
+The request will fail if the parameters used are null or invalid.
-			* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+			* `ocpus` - The total number of OCPUs available to the pipeline step run instance.
+			* `ocpus_parameterized` - The total number of OCPUs available to the pipeline step run instance specified as a parameter.
+This overrides the ocpus value.
+The request will fail if the parameters used are null or invalid.
 		* `executor_shape` - The VM shape for the executors.
 		* `executor_shape_config_details` - Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
 			* `cpu_baseline` - The baseline OCPU utilization for a subcore burstable VM instance.
 If this attribute is left blank, it will default to `BASELINE_1_1`.
 The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
 BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
 BASELINE_1_1 - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
-			* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
-This specifies the size of the memory in GBs.
+			* `memory_in_gbs` - The total amount of memory available to the pipeline step run instance GBs.
+			* `memory_in_gbs_parameterized` - The total amount of memory available to the pipeline step run instance in GBs specified as a parameter.
+This overrides the memoryInGBs value.
+The request will fail if the parameters used are null or invalid.
-			* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+			* `ocpus` - The total number of OCPUs available to the pipeline step run instance.
+			* `ocpus_parameterized` - The total number of OCPUs available to the pipeline step run instance specified as a parameter.
+This overrides the ocpus value.
+The request will fail if the parameters used are null or invalid.
 		* `logs_bucket_uri` - An Oracle Cloud Infrastructure URI of the bucket where the Spark job logs are to be uploaded.
 		* `num_executors` - The number of executor VMs requested.
 		* `warehouse_bucket_uri` - An Oracle Cloud Infrastructure URI of the bucket to be used as default warehouse directory for BATCH SQL runs.
 	* `step_infrastructure_configuration_details` - The infrastructure configuration details of a pipeline or a step.
 		* `block_storage_size_in_gbs` - The size of the block storage volume to attach to the instance.
+		* `block_storage_size_in_gbs_parameterized` - The size of the block storage volume to attach to the pipeline step run instance specified as a parameter.
+This overrides the blockStorageSizeInGBs value.
+The request will fail if the parameters used are null or invalid.
 		* `shape_config_details` - Details for the pipeline step run shape configuration.
 Specify only when a flex shape is selected.
 			* `cpu_baseline` - The baseline OCPU utilization for a subcore burstable VM instance.
 If this attribute is left blank, it will default to `BASELINE_1_1`.
 The following values are supported: BASELINE_1_8 - baseline usage is 1/8 of an OCPU.
 BASELINE_1_2 - baseline usage is 1/2 of an OCPU.
 BASELINE_1_1 - baseline usage is an entire OCPU.
 This represents a non-burstable instance.
-			* `memory_in_gbs` - A pipeline step run instance of type VM.Standard.E3.Flex allows memory to be specified.
-This specifies the size of the memory in GBs.
+			* `memory_in_gbs` - The total amount of memory available to the pipeline step run instance GBs.
+			* `memory_in_gbs_parameterized` - The total amount of memory available to the pipeline step run instance in GBs specified as a parameter.
+This overrides the memoryInGBs value.
+The request will fail if the parameters used are null or invalid.
-			* `ocpus` - A pipeline step run instance of type VM.Standard.E3.Flex allows the ocpu count to be specified.
+			* `ocpus` - The total number of OCPUs available to the pipeline step run instance.
+			* `ocpus_parameterized` - The total number of OCPUs available to the pipeline step run instance specified as a parameter.
+This overrides the ocpus value.
+The request will fail if the parameters used are null or invalid.
 		* `shape_name` - The shape used to launch the instance for all step runs in the pipeline.
 		* `subnet_id` - The subnet to create a secondary vnic in to attach to the instance running the pipeline step.
 	* `step_name` - The name of the step.
 It must be unique within the pipeline.
 This is used to create the pipeline DAG.
+	* `step_parameters` - Pipeline step parameter details
+		* `output` - Pipeline output parameter details
+			* `output_file` - Output file name
+			* `output_parameter_type` - Type of output parameters
+			* `parameter_names` - The list of parameter names that will be output by this step
+		* `parameter_type` - Type of step parameter
+	* `step_run_name` - Name used when creating the steprun.
 	* `step_storage_mount_configuration_details_list` - The storage mount details to mount to the instance running the pipeline step.
 		* `bucket` - The object storage bucket
 		* `destination_directory_name` - The local directory name to be mounted